 4. Heating Function – ensure that the hand massager has a reliable and constant heating function.

-Heat is energy, and it helps your body get the energy it needs for healing and recovering.
+Heat is energy, and it helps your body get the energy it needs for healing and recovery.

 5. Power Source – Some models operate with batteries, while others need to be plugged into an electrical outlet.